Marfan Syndrome Factsheet (for Schools)

-Marfan syndrome is a rare genetic disorder that weakens connective tissue.
-Connective tissue provides structure and support for every organ, blood vessel, bone, joint, and muscle in the body.
-Marfan syndrome can lead to problems in many parts of the body, especially the heart, eyes, and bones.
+Marfan syndrome is a genetic condition that affects connective tissue.
+Connective tissue provides structure and support for organs, blood vessel, bone, joint, and muscle in the body.
+Marfan syndrome can lead to problems in many parts of the body, especially the heart, lungs, eyes, and bones.

-There's no cure for Marfan syndrome, but doctors can successfully treat just about all of its associated problems.
-The syndrome affects different people in different ways, but Marfan syndrome does not cause learning disabilities.
+There's no cure for Marfan syndrome.
+But doctors can successfully treat almost all the problems it may cause.
+The syndrome affects different people in different ways, but Marfan syndrome does not affect learning.

 People with Marfan may:

-- have a lean, lanky build, as well as long, thin fingers and toes
+- have a slender build, as well as long, thin fingers and toes

 - have a long, thin face with deep-set eyes